Quickstart

 The main configuration file is in etc/lsc.xml.
 It is the same format as the one from the sample, so you’ll be able to use it quickly.
 A sample file is provided in etc/lsc.xml-sample, just rename it to get started.

 Read through the documentation on this web site.
-If you need help or have a question, get in touch by mailing lists or IRC.
+If you need help or have a question, get in touch.

 Last but not least, we really hope you enjoy using LSC, and it solves problems for you.
 We’d love to hear back from you.